BuildCircle/tennis-kata/README.md

 ### Overview

-Create a C# Console App that can run a tennis game between two players.
-Focus on using TDD to detail the requirements and focus on testing the rules of the game.
+We want to create an app that tracks a game of tennis between two players, eventually calculating the winner.
+The aim is to build out the below requirements one by one, using tests to drive our code.

 ### Requirements